Fabulous Fira holidays 2019

 (°C) Avg.
 High Temp

 The main attraction in Fira is its incredible views.
 Set on the side of a volcano the clear lighting allows you to see for miles out to sea, as well as over the town itself.
-The main square of Fira is filled with local restaurants and bars serving up a variety of delicious Greek food, wine and beers, as well as cocktails.
+The main square is filled with local restaurants and bars serving up a variety of delicious local food, wine and beers, as well as cocktails.
 Wander through the narrow cobbled streets and enjoy the many little souvenir and gift shops, cafés and art galleries before finding yourself the perfect spot to see the sunset.
-Just make sure you get there early as the best spots get filled up quickly, and the Thira locals know the best spots already.
+Just make sure you get there early as the best spots get filled up quickly.
+Fira is also the perfect base for exploring Santorini as a whole, with regular buses and short journeys to beaches like Kamari and Perissa, as well as stunning villages like Oia.

-Children will love the winding streets and pretty views of Fira, as well as a trip to the town’s many museums, making Fira a top pick for a family holiday.
-Dotted through the streets you’ll find the Museum of Prehistoric Thera, the Lignos Folklore Museum and more.
-Alternatively, why not take them on a cable car ride down into the town and admire the spectacular views along the way?
+Children will love the buzzing atmosphere and pretty views of Fira, as well as a trip to the town’s many museums.
+In this islands' capital, you’ll find the Museum of Prehistoric Thera, the Lignos Folklore Museum and many more opportunities for inquisitive minds to learn about the islands’ ancient history.
+Alternatively, why not take them on a cable car ride down to the harbour and admire the spectacular views along the way?
 If you fancy heading further afield nearby Perissa is home to a water park where you can spend a day of fun.
-Nearby there are also plenty of family friendly activities such as mini golf and go-karting.
+Nearby there are also plenty of family-friendly activities such as mini golf and go-karting.
+Fira loves families, and there is an excellent selection of family-friendly hotels which go to great lengths to keep the whole family entertained.

 Couples will love the relaxed feel of holidays to Fira, with beautiful views over the azure blue sea, as well as pretty cobbled streets just waiting to be explored.
-Wander through the town and duck into the local art galleries and trinket shops to pick up souvenirs and gifts for loved ones back home.
+Wander through the town and duck into the local art galleries and trinket stalls to pick up souvenirs and gifts for loved ones back home.
 There are plenty of local wine tours available, as well as a wine museum where you can learn how it is made as well as sampling some of the local varieties.
 With a volcano on the island and rich soil try Santorini’s wines for unique and delicious flavours.
+Fira is a wonderfully romantic destination in its own right, with a glorious array of stylish and intimate hotels to suit couples.
+However, if you want to explore the local area, the town is perfectly located to access the many romantic hotspots across the island, from the striking Red Beach to beautiful Oia and everything in-between.

-The Greek Islands are packed full of history and culture and Fira holidays are no different.
-Simply wander through the town and enjoy the stunning architecture of the whitewashed buildings and narrow cobbled streets to get a taste.
+Santorini is packed full of history and culture and Fira holidays are no different.
+Simply wander through the town and enjoy the stunning architecture of the whitewashed houses and narrow cobbled streets to get a taste.
 Walking tours are also available, with local guides who know the area well.
-The Museum of Prehistoric Thera and Lignos Folklore Museum are ideal for those wanting more in-depth information, while the many cathedrals dotted throughout the town, including the Cathedral of Saint John the Baptist, are worth the trip.
+The Museum of Prehistoric Thera and Lignos Folklore Museum are ideal for those wanting more in-depth information, while the many cathedrals dotted throughout the capital, including the Cathedral of Saint John the Baptist, are worth the trip.
 If you prefer to enjoy the more modern culture of Fira there are plenty of local art galleries packed with work from local artists throughout the town.